 On 12th May 2022, news emerged that Levi Bellfield proposed marriage to his fiancé on bended knee.
 Bellfield is currently serving a whole-life tariff in Belmarsh Prison for the murder of Marsha McDonnell, Amelie Delagrange, and Milly Dowler, and attempting to murder Kate Sheedy.
+On 16th June, 2023, Bellfield won his bid to marry in prison.

 There is often a fair amount of controversy and public outcry when a dangerous criminal is allowed to get married behind bars.
 Some people suggest that prisoners should be banned from marriage as part of their punishment, while others wonder who would want to tie the knot with a partner who is behind bars.
 Whatever your views on the subject, however, you might be surprised at how often these kinds of marriages happen.